pypi/warehouse/docs/contributing.rst

 Before setting up the project you need to have a postgres server running.

-If you do not want postgres to run as a deamon you can manually launch the postgres server in a separate terminal with the following command (exact to path database path may vary depending on system):
+If you do not want postgres to run as a daemon you can manually launch the postgres server in a separate terminal with the following command (exact path to database may vary depending on system):

 .. code-block:: console